YuriODev/DSA-Path/notebooks/day_02_solutions.md

 **Explanation:**
 1. **Inner Loop Analysis:**
    For each number in the array, the inner `while` loop computes the sum of its digits.
 On each iteration of the `while` loop, the value is divided by 10.
-Since the value is at most $ C $ initially, the number of iterations $ k $ required satisfies:
+Since the value is at most $C$ initially, the number of iterations $k$ required satisfies:

    $$10^k \le C,$$